Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-an expression resembling the Laplace expansion of a determinant along a column $[ w(v_i) ]_{i=1}^m$.
+an expression resembling the minor expansion of a determinant along a column $[ w(v_i) ]_{i=1}^t$.
 In the flow setting, using $w \equiv 1$, applying \(\bdry_1\) to \(v_1 \wedge v_2\) yields $v_2 - v_1$, the superposition of demand at $v_1$ and surplus at $v_2$ corresponding to one unit of flow from $v_1$ to $v_2$.
-Likewise, $\bdry_1$ sends the abstract elementary cycle \(v_1 \wedge v_2 \wedge v_3\) to the superposition of the three edge flows that make up the cycle.
-A linear combination $p$ of terms \eqref{eq.wedge} with $k=2$ represents a valid circulation iff it satisfies conservation of flow at every vertex, which can be expressed as $\bdry_1(p)=0$, i.e., $p$ is in the kernel of $\bdry_1$.
-An equivalent criterion is for $p$ to be the superposition of elementary circulations, which can be expressed as $p$ being in the image of $\bdry_1$.
-The relationship between the image and the kernel of boundary maps holds in general: For any linearly independent \(w_0, \ldots, w_m\), it holds that
+Likewise, $\bdry_1$ sends the abstract elementary circulation \(v_1 \wedge v_2 \wedge v_3\) to the superposition of the three edge flows that make up the directed 3-cycle $v_1\to v_2 \to v_3 \to v_1$.
+A linear combination $p$ of terms \eqref{eq.wedge} with $t=2$ represents a valid circulation iff it satisfies conservation of flow at every vertex, which can be expressed as $\bdry_1(p)=0$, \ie, $p$ is in the kernel of $\bdry_1$.
+An equivalent criterion is for $p$ to be the superposition of circulations around directed 3-cycles, which can be expressed as $p$ being in the image of $\bdry_1$.
+The relationship $\im(\bdry_w) = \ker(\bdry_w)$ between the image and the kernel of a boundary map holds for any nonzero $w$, and generalizes to composed boundary maps: For any linearly independent \(w_1, \ldots, w_{k+1}\), it holds that

-(When \(w_0, \ldots, w_m\) are linearly dependent, \(\bdry_{w_m} \circ \dots \circ \bdry_{w_0}\) is the zero map.)
+When \(w_1, \ldots, w_{k+1}\) are linearly dependent, \(\bdry_{w_{k+1}} \circ \dots \circ \bdry_{w_1}\) is the zero map.